A Guide to Assessing and Implementing the Universal Standards for Social and Environmental Performance Management

 • Reports on any fraud or corruption, including any extorsion or bribery

-Social Strategy
+2) Social Strategy

-• Outreach to target clients38
+• Outreach to target clients

-• The most recent social audit.
+• The most recent external social audit and/or social rating.

-Employee working conditions
+3) Employee working conditions

 Report structure

 Consider a dashboard report that includes thresholds that trigger decision points around key indicators.
 In the report, provide a mix of short-term indicators (e.g., client retention by month; progress toward client outreach goals by quarter) and long-term indicators (e.g., change in client poverty levels over two years; results of annual employee satisfaction survey).
-Together with the board, decide which short-term indicators are relevant to their decision- making timeline and are sensitive enough to provide early warnings.
+Together with the board, decide which short-term indicators are relevant to their decision-making timeline and are sensitive enough to provide early warnings.

 Think beyond quantitative information.
 Qualitative information adds richness to data by giving an insight into the reason behind trends (e.g., provide client exit rate numbers, bolstered by data such as narrative answers from focus groups with exiting clients).
-Segmented information is also a powerful tool for comparative analysis, allowing your board to understand performance variations between different groups/products/branches in relation to key issues (e.g., client exit or level of satisfaction segmented by region, main products, or business type).
+Segmented information is also a powerful tool for comparative analysis, allowing your board to understand performance variations between different groups/products/branches in relation to key issues (e.g., client exit or level of satisfaction segmented by gender, region, main products, or business type).

 Report frequency

-Provide an SPM board report at least annually, and as frequently as is necessary to ensure the board has relevant and timely information needed for decision-making.
-SPM should be on the agenda at each board meeting, regardless of how often data are provided to the board.
-Eventually, you should provide an integrated report with social performance alongside financial performance, for each board meeting.
-Additionally, at least annually the board should review your institution’s strategy—particularly the social goals and products/services— and make any changes based on the institution’s changing priorities, if necessary.
-Below are the minimum frequencies for each type of report:
+Provide an SEPM board report at least annually, and as frequently as is necessary to ensure the board has relevant and timely information needed for decision-making.
+SEPM should be on the agenda at each board meeting, regardless of how often data are provided to the board.
+Best to provide the board for each meeting with an integrated report with social performance alongside financial performance.
+Additionally, at least annually the board should review the social strategy - particularly the social goals and products/services - and make any changes based on the changing client and institutional priorities, if necessary.

 Annual